jamesplease/router-comparison/README.md

 need to be added to the router before `books/:bookId`, or else the dynamic segment will match the string.

-For routers that support regex for dynamic segments, this matters less because that provides a way to make your dynamic segments even more specific.
+For routers that support [regex for dynamic segments](#regex-for-dynamic), this matters less because that feature provides a way to make your dynamic segments even more specific.

 Ember is the only router that I know of to support the proper algorithm to support this.